fubar2/treeval_gal/README.md

 #### January 21

-A lot of work has gone into JBrowse2 in the past month.
+A lot of work has gone into JBrowse2 in the past 5 weeks or so.

 Currently not acceptable to a reviewer, so not in IUC tools.

 Deployed on EU as a test tool.
+This is how the synteny track can be configured:

 ![image](https://github.com/fubar2/treeval_gal/assets/6016266/a73aa3e6-ba15-4cff-96fc-65a29e83376d)